pbinitiative/zenbpm-aio/README.md

 ### Option 1: Using Makefile for Development

-For local development with infrastructure services and the vig-showcase app:
+For local development with infrastructure services and the showcase app:

 ```sh
 # Start infrastructure services (using docker compose)